sebkirche/K8101/README.md

-﻿# K8101
+﻿# K8101 #
 Communication with the Velleman's USB display board kit K8101

 ## Introduction ##

 The kit is shipped with several example programs with source code, but the communication with the display is only available as a precompiled .Net library.
 Reverse-engineering was necessary to retrieve the dedicated binary protocol understood by the on-board PIC 18F controller.

-Once the display is plugged to the computer, we can see that the display is seen as a Communication Device (CDC - like a modem) and a corresponding tty is created (automatically with GNU/Linux and MacOS X, and after use of a .inf to associate the display with the usbser.sys device driver on Windows through a COM port).
+Once the board is plugged to the computer, we can see that it is seen as a Communication Device (CDC - like a serial port) and a corresponding tty is created (automatically with GNU/Linux and MacOS X, and after use of a .inf to associate the display with the usbser.sys device driver on Windows through a COM port).
 You can then send data via USB protocol (with limitations, depending on the platform), or simply via the tty/COM.

+On some platforms, you can also access the CDC device via LibUSB.

+## Linux ##

+On Linux, the device appears as `/dev/ttyACM0`.

+Serial communication: 9600 bauds, 8 bits data, 1 stop, no parity e.g. `stty -f /dev/tty.xxx 9600 cs8 -cstopb -parenb`

+### Serial test ###

+* the following test command should clear the screen: `echo 'clear all' && echo -ne '\xaa\06\00\02\x0a\x55' >/dev/ttyACM01`
+* the following test command should clear the screen: `echo 'beep 2' && echo -ne '\xaa\07\00\06\x02\x0f\x55' >/dev/ttyACM0`

+### USB ###

+* Access via LibUSB is supported, so the possibility to detach kernel drivers.
+You may have to call the script with root access, or play with udev to ensure write access to the corresponding `/dev/bus/usb/<bus_number>/<device_address>` device.

+## Mac OSX ##

+On my 10.13 the device appears as `/dev/tty.usbmodemFD121`.

+### Serial test ###

+* the following test command should clear the screen: `echo 'clear all' && echo -ne '\xaa\06\00\02\x0a\x55' >/dev/tty.usbmodemFD121`
+* the following test command should clear the screen: `echo 'beep 2' && echo -ne '\xaa\07\00\06\x02\x0f\x55' >/dev/tty.usbmodemFD121`

+### USB ###

+* Access via (Homebrew) LibUSB is supported, so the possibility to detach kernel drivers.

+## Windows ##

+On Windows it is managed by the driver usbser and it results in a new COM port.

+My Windows 10 is configuring at 19200 bauds / 8 / 1 / No parity.

+### USB ###

+On windows, the CDC handling is provided via `usbser.sys` / `usbser.dll`.
+There should exist a way to make ignore the K8101 but I did not found it yet.

+## Code ##

 A reference implementation is made in Perl, in 2 versions:
    * `send.pl` sends data via serial port
-   * `send_usb.pl` sends data via the USB and libusb binding
+   * `send_usb.pl` is an attempt to implement an USB driver using libusb binding.
+Some issues may happen due to a lack of authorization to access the device.

 ## Technical info ##

 USB: **Vendor ID** `0x10cf` (Microchip) / **Device ID** `0x8101`

-Serial communication: 9600 bauds, 8 bits data, 1 stop, no parity e.g. `stty -f /dev/tty.xxx 9600 cs8 -cstopb -parenb`

 ### Structure of a command ###